The Ashuwillticook Rail Trail runs north to south along Route 8, from Lanesborough and north to the visitor center in Adams.

 A manmade pond that’s fed by the Hemlock Brook has sandy beach and shallow areas for the little ones.
 Open from dawn til dusk.

-Close to town, Windsor Lake invites picnics and swimmng on a sandy beach with views of the mountains.
-Bring a lawn chair, picnic supper and bathing suit.
+Close to town, Windsor Lake invites picnics, hiking, and swimming on a sandy beach with views of the mountains.